Human Resources Policies

 NOTE: This policy is not utilized for determining compensation when an individual is appointed in an "acting" capacity.

-It is not permissible to use Supplemental II compensation to increase an exempt employee's base salary beyond the amount approved by OHR at the time of hire, or to pay Supplemental II compensation to augment general salary increases in a particular year.
+It is not permissible to use Supplemental II compensation to increase an exempt employee's base salary beyond the amount approved by Penn State Human Resources at the time of hire, or to pay Supplemental II compensation to augment general salary increases in a particular year.

-The determination of those unusual circumstances in which extra assignments and compensation are appropriate will be the responsibility of the staff member's budget executive in consultation with the Employment and Compensation Division.
+The determination of those unusual circumstances in which extra assignments and compensation are appropriate will be the responsibility of the staff member's budget executive in consultation with Penn State Human Resources.
 If there is a need for longer service, beyond a temporary need, this should be reflected in changes to permanent budgets and/or reallocations of staff time and effort.
 In no case should a budget executive approve supplemental compensation for work that is part of the exempt employee's job responsibilities.

 The following general guidelines will apply: